InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 InnerSource ideas, donuts and patterns.
 It utilizes Pull Requests to facilitate collaborative reviews.

-Note that there is a separate process for [publishing reviewed and accepted (finalized) patterns](PUBLISHING.md) from this InnerSourcePatterns repository to the InnerSourceCommons repository.
-Beginners shouldn't need to know this, but read it if you want the context.

 ## Workflow

 ![branch, commit, pull request, review](assets/img/branchCommitPullReview.png)

 The basic steps below can be thought of as *branch*, *commit*, *pull request*, and *review*.

-1. [Create an issue] for each new idea, donut or pattern in the [patterns repository][patternsRepo].
+1. [Create an issue](https://github.com/paypal/InnerSourcePatterns/issues) for each new idea, donut or pattern.
 The issue should:
-  * contain the name of the pattern,
+  * contain a title of the pattern in format ex: ``pattern/badly-named-piles``
   * contain a short description (at least the problem) and
   * be labeled with the appropriate label (_idea_, _donut_, _pattern_)
-2. Create a new branch either in your clone or fork of the [patterns repository][patternsRepo].
-Please use the following pattern for naming branches: `pattern/<patternName>`.
+2. Create a new branch either in your browser, clone, or fork of the [patterns repository][patternsRepo].
+Please use the similar convention for naming branches: `pattern/<pattern-name>`.
 Example:
-  `pattern/contractedContributor`.
+  `pattern/contracted-contributor`.
 3. Create a _Markdown_ file with the description of the _idea_, _donut_ or
   _pattern_ and store it in the main directory.
 Commit and push.
 4. Once your contribution is ready to be reviewed, create a pull request (PR)